Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Entanglement properties

-\emph{Entanglement properties -- } We start by discussing the dynamics of entanglement entropy, plotted in Fig.~\ref{fig:oms_ent}(c) for $\gamma=0.5$ and different subsystem sizes $\ell$.
+We start by discussing the dynamics of entanglement entropy, plotted in Fig.~\ref{fig:oms_ent}(c) for $\gamma=0.5$ and different subsystem sizes $\ell$.
 In order to highlight the growth due to the monitoring we subtract the value of the entropy at time $t=0$, corresponding to the critical Fermi sea.
 We begin by observing a remarkable production of entanglement and a threshold behavior.
 After some initial transient regime, where the entanglement entropy remains close to the initial value, we see a sizeable growth with time and a strong dependence on subsystem size.
 Furthermore, the entanglement entropy reaches a steady state on a notably slow timescale.
-While this timescale for free fermions is usually proportional to the sub-system length, here we find it to be much longer and compatible with an exponential scaling~\footnote{Supplemental Materials}.
-Another remarkable feature is that the steady-state value of the entanglement entropy grows linearly with the subsystem size $\ell$, as illustrated in Fig.~\ref{fig:oms_ent} (c), i.e. it displays volume law scaling.
+While this timescale for free fermions is usually proportional to the sub-system length, here we find it to be much longer and compatible with an exponential scaling (see Appendix B).

+Another remarkable feature is that the steady-state value of the entanglement entropy grows linearly with the subsystem size $\ell$, as illustrated in Fig.~\ref{fig:oms_ent} (c), i.e. it displays volume-law scaling.
 Unlike typical free-fermion MIPT~\cite{cao2019entanglementina,alberton2021entanglementtransitionin,coppola2022growthofentanglement}, where the entire chain is monitored, we do not observe an area law scaling regime, even at reasonably large measurement rates $\gamma$.
-Crucially, this is a feature of the local monitoring protocol: indeed, if we increase the number of sites which are monitored we see that the entanglement entropy decreases and the volume law scaling turns into an area-law one~\cite{Note1}.
+Crucially, this is a feature of the local monitoring protocol: indeed, if we increase the number of sites which are monitored we see that the entanglement entropy decreases and the volume law scaling turns into an area-law one (see Appendix G).
 The dramatic effect of a single monitoring protocol on the entanglement dynamics is one of the major results of this work.
 These results are particularly striking when compared to the no-click limit evolution, corresponding to a local quench by an imaginary scattering potential, but also if compared to the analogous unitary dynamics, i.e. when the quench is realized by a real scattering potential.
-In both cases indeed the entanglement entropy would quickly saturate to a value independent on sub-system size~\cite{Note1}.
+In both cases indeed the entanglement entropy produced due to the evolution would quickly saturate to a value independent on sub-system size (see Appendix A and D).

 This highlights the fact that quantum jumps in our problem play a key role for the entanglement generation.
 To further understand this point, in the following we will take a closer look to the statistics of quantum jumps.